 Mencel lives in Fishtown and the other two band members, one of which is Mencel’s brother, Paul, live in South Philadelphia.

 Bel Heir is currently promoting their new record, “Philadelphia English,” an album that is “very East-Coast driven with a beachy feel.”
-It is expected to be released in early 2017.
+It is expected to be released sometime this year.
+Visit the band’s Facebook page for the latest news on their newest singles and EP releases.

 P.H.: Tell us more about your new record.